KOIN

 KOIN (channel 6) is a television station in Portland, Oregon, United States, affiliated with CBS.
-It is owned by Nexstar Media Group alongside Salem–licensed CW owned-and-operated station KRCW-TV (channel 32).
-The two stations share studios in the basement of the KOIN Center skyscraper on Southwest Columbia Street in downtown Portland; KOIN's transmitter is located in the Sylvan-Highlands neighborhood of the city.
+It is owned by Nexstar Media Group alongside CW station KRCW-TV (channel 32); Nexstar's Tegna subsidiary owns NBC affiliate KGW (channel 8).
+KOIN and KRCW-TV share studios in the basement of the KOIN Center skyscraper on Southwest Columbia Street in downtown Portland; KOIN's transmitter is located in the Sylvan-Highlands neighborhood of the city.

 History

 Radio origins

 KOIN began as a radio station at 970 AM that went on the air November 9, 1925, as KQP; the station changed its call sign to KOIN on April 12, 1926.
-It became an affiliate of the Columbia Broadcasting System (CBS), now known as the CBS Radio Network, on September 1, 1929.
+It became an affiliate of the Columbia Broadcasting System (CBS) on September 1, 1929.
 During the golden years of radio, KOIN was one of Portland's major radio stations, with an extensive array of local programming, including live music from its own studio orchestra.

-As a CBS radio affiliate, KOIN was the local home for CBS radio programs such as the CBS World News Roundup, Lux Radio Theater and Suspense.
-An FM station, KOIN-FM (at 101.1 Mc.), was launched in 1948.
+As a CBS Radio Network affiliate, KOIN was the local home for CBS radio programs such as the CBS World News Roundup, Lux Radio Theater and Suspense.
+An FM station, KOIN-FM 101.1, was launched in 1948.
 Both stations were owned by Field Enterprises, Inc. from 1947 until sold in 1952 to the Mount Hood Radio and Television Broadcasting Corporation.

 Radio stations KOIN and KOIN-FM were sold on May 1, 1977, to the Gaylord Broadcasting Company, and effective May 12, 1977, their call signs changed to KYTE and KYTE-FM, respectively.
 Its affiliation with CBS ended, and the CBS Radio Network's programming in the Portland market moved to KYXI in Oregon City at that time.
 The stations using the former KOIN frequencies currently are KUFO (AM) and KXL-FM.